DRIV-EX: Counterfactual Explanations for Driving LLMs: Appendix: License and terms of use

 \section{Appendix: License and terms of use}

 The highD dataset \citep{highd} is a public dataset that is free for non-commercial research.
-We applied for `Access for Non-Commercial Use' via levelxdata's website form\footnote{\url{https://levelxdata.com/highd-dataset/}} and agreed to its terms and conditions, including: using the data for research only, referencing the highD dataset in our paper submission, and only distributing derivative works in as far as they are abstract representations of the dataset (such as models trained on it or annotations that do not directly include the data).
+We applied for `Access for Non-Commercial Use' via levelxdata's website form\footnote{\url{https://levelxdata.com/highd-dataset/}} and agreed to its terms and conditions, including: using the data for research only, referencing the highD dataset in our paper submission, and only distributing derivative works in as far as they are abstract representations of the dataset.
 We were granted said access.

 We downloaded the textual transcription of the highD dataset, described in \citet{lc_llm}, that is freely available on the authors' repository\footnote{\url{https://github.com/Pemixing/LCLLM/blob/main/llm_data}} without license specification.